4GeeksAcademy/react-tutorial-exercises/exercises/01.1-hello-world/README.md

 `ReactDOM.render` receives two parameters:

-1. What to render.
+1. What to render (the inner HTML).
-2. Where to render it.
+2. Where to render it (DOM element).

 For example: